liaoherui/StrainScan/README.md

 Predicted_Depth (Ab\*cls_depth) | The final predicted sequencing depth of identified strains.
 Coverage  | The estimated k-mer-based coverage of identified strains.
 Coverd/Total_kmr  | The number of "covered" and "total" k-mers of identified strains.
-Valid_kmr | The valid k-mer refers to the k-mer belongs to the identified strain during the iterative matrix multiplication.
+Valid_kmr | The valid k-mer refers to the k-mer belonging to the identified strain during the iterative matrix multiplication.
 More valid k-mers there are, more likely this strain exist.
-Remain_Coverage | The coverage calculated by "valid" / "total" k-mers.
+Remain_Coverage | The coverage calculated by "covered" / "total" k-mers during the iterative matrix multiplication.
-CV  | Extra information.
+CV  | The number of "covered" and "valid" k-mers of identified strains.
 Exist evidence  | By default, identified strains with "relative abundance > 0.02 and coverage >0.7" will be marked as "\*".
 Strains with "\*" are more likely to exist.
 However, for low-depth strains, this parameter is not useful.